Stoa Poikile

-Plan of the Agora at the end of the Classical Period (ca. 300 BC); the Stoa Poikile is number 11.
+Plan of the Agora at the end of the Classical Period (c.
+300 BC); the Stoa Poikile is number 11.

-Plan of the Ancient Agora of Athens in the Roman Imperial period (ca. 150 AD).
+Plan of the Ancient Agora of Athens in the Roman Imperial period (c.
+150 AD).

 The Stoa Poikile (ἡ ποικίλη στοά, hē poikílē stoá) or Painted Portico was a Doric stoa (a covered walkway or portico) erected around 460 BC on the north side of the Ancient Agora of Athens.
 It was one of the most famous sites in ancient Athens, owing its fame to the paintings and war-booty displayed within it and to its association with ancient Greek philosophy, especially Stoicism.

 History

 The stoa is frequently mentioned in literary and epigraphical sources.
 It was built by one Peisianax, a brother-in-law of Kimon, in the 460s BC, and it was therefore originally known as the "Peisianactean Stoa" (ἡ Πεισιανάκτειος στοά, hē Peisianákteios stoá).
 Inside the stoa, there were a set of paintings on tablets, by Polygnotus (who painted his portion for free), Micon, and perhaps Panaenus (a younger relative of Phidias).
 The sources disagree on which painter produced which painting.
 Demosthenes, Aeschines, and other authors point to the painting of the Battle of Marathon as a key memorial of Athens' ancestral valour.
 Bronze shields captured from the Spartans at the Battle of Sphacteria in 425 BC and from the siege of Scione in 421 BC were set up in the stoa, where they could still be seen in the 2nd century AD.

-According to Diogenes Laertius, was the site where the oligarchic government of the Thirty Tyrants "made away with" 1400 Athenian citizens in 403 BC.
+According to Diogenes Laertius, the stoa was the site where the oligarchic government of the Thirty Tyrants "made away with" 1400 Athenian citizens in 403 BC.
 It is unclear whether this means that the stoa was where they sentenced them to death or where they were actually executed.

 At the beginning of the Eleusinian Mysteries, the hierophant and the dadouch made an announcement that all non-initiates must keep out of the way.
 Sources from the mid-fourth century BC mention its use as a law court and as the venue for official arbitrations.